 Survey respondents were asked whether there are aftercare options (e.g. cultural, arts, sports, or academic programs) throughout San Francisco that they would like to pursue but can't because of lack of convenient transportation.
-About of lack of convenient 3:30 PM 4:00 PM 4:30 PM 5:00 PM 5:30 PM or later transportation.
 About 65% of respondents indicated at least one type of aftercare program that they would like to do but can't because of transportation constraints.
 The challenge of aftercare is also revealed with the responses to "How important it is that a transportation system reaches these aftercare options (as well as getting children to and from school)", where 72% responded either 'very important' or 'extremely important'.